imohitmayank/a_lazy_data_science_guide/natural_language_processing/BERT.md

  Illustrations of Fine-tuning BERT on Different Tasks. {cite}`devlin2019bert`
 ```

 - Training BERT is an interesting paradigm in itself.
-The original paper prposed....
+The original paper proposed two unsupervised methods for training,
+  1. **Masked LM (MLM)**: Where some percentage of the input (15%) tokens are masked at random, and then the model tries to predict those masked tokens.
+They created a special token `[MASK]` for this purpose which is later not used for fine tuning.
+This was
+  2. **Next Sentence Prediction (NSP)**: Where two sentences A and B are chosen such that, 50% of the time B is the actual next sentence that follows A (labeled as `IsNext`), and 50% of the time it is a random sentence from the corpus (labeled as `NotNext`).
+The model is trained to predict if the second sentences follows the first or not.

-### Code
+## Code

-#### Pretrained BERT for Sentiment Classification
+### Pretrained BERT for Sentiment Classification

 - The code contains the `Dataset` and `Dataloader` as well, which can be referred for any fine tuning task.
 - Download dataset from [IMDB 50k review](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)